Open Source · Apache 2.0

 Terminal

-$ warden sweep . # current directory
+$ prismor sweep . # current directory

-$ warden sweep /path/to/project # any folder
+$ prismor sweep /path/to/project # any folder

-$ warden sweep ~/proj-a ~/proj-b # multiple folders
+$ prismor sweep ~/proj-a ~/proj-b # multiple folders

 Redact secrets